montiqum/My_Carbon_Footprint_Calculator/Final Project Review/README.md

 I was lucky to have people to help me through this cohort.
 I feel like everyone was good at something, and where they were weak another individual was strong in the area.
 I think this definitely demonstrated team work and showed that everyone brings something to the table.

 #### - What would you change / what do you know now that you wish you knew "then"?
-I would definitely change these Model names in my project.
-I wish we could do a deeper dive into APIs, and I wish the Cohort was a tad bit longer.
+I would definitely change the Model names in my project.
+I wish we could do a deeper dive into APIs, and I wish the cohort was a tad bit longer.
 I one day hope to be a proficient full stack developer and that's my focus.